easyRS/easyRE/README.md

 ```

 There is always a gap of improvement, a way to make it easier.
 That is the purpose of it, make a real estate app usefull and easy to use.
 And of course, having fun coding :D

+## Contributing

+### Guidelines

+The pull requests will be accepted only under the develop branch.Your code will be lincesed under the current license of the project.

+### Technical hightlights of the project

+This app uses following technologies: Next JS, React, Docker, Typescript, Ansible, and Husky.
+No CSS framework until the moment but who knows in the future.

+We made this project using the (or at least try) Clean Architecture based on [famous book](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164) and [a good article](https://daslaf.dev/posts/arquitectura-clean-react) by [@daslaf](https://github.com/daslaf).

 ## Author